 Test with a new volume

-These steps are a final check to make sure Final Cut Pro, macOS and your Mac are working as expected by isolating to only Apple software and hardware, setting aside your libraries and projects, media and all other third-party items, such as plug-ins.
+These steps are a final check to make sure Final Cut Pro, macOS and your Mac are working as expected by isolating to only Apple software and hardware, setting aside your libraries and projects, media and all other third-party items like plug-ins.

-When macOS installation has completed, set up the Mac, then set the default startup disk to the new test volume.
+When macOS installation is complete, set up the Mac, then set the default startup disk to the new test volume.